horia141/jupiter/docs/concepts/persons.md

 You can:

-* View the whole PRM database via `prm-show`.
-* Update any number of properties via `prm-update`.
-This cannot be done from Notion

 ## Persons

 A person has a name, and it must be unique.
 Add some clarification next to it to resolve